LasseAhhMann/sn-mid-server/README.md

 # Docker ServiceNow MID Server

 This is a Dockerfile to set up "ServiceNow MID Server".
-The server is based on Alpine Linux.
+The server is based on Debian Linux.
 Only ServiceNow version from New York release and onwards are supported.

 ## Build from docker file